-In the previous post we saw that Jesus is above all authorities.
-In these last two verses of chapter one Paul starts teaching that the church is the body of Christ.
+In the previous post, we saw that Jesus is above all authorities.
+In these last two verses of chapter 1, Paul starts teaching that the church is the body of Christ.
 This is a theme that will be expanded throughout this letter.
 Beginning here Paul mentions feet, head and body.
 The Bible often refers to God as having hands (Isaiah 41:10), arms (Isaiah 53:1), eyes and ears (Psalm 34:15).
 We have no idea what God the Father looks like.
-No one has seen God (1 John 4:12) but the Bible teaches we are made in his image (Genesis 1:26).
+No one has seen God (1 John 4:12) but the Bible teaches we are made in His image (Genesis 1:26).
 Jesus is the image of the Father (Colossians 1:15) and Jesus said if we know Him we know the Father (John 14:9).
-So, with this in mind lets look at the last verses of chapter 1.
+So, with this in mind let’s look at the last verses of chapter 1.

 Under his feet

 “And he put all things under his feet“.
 This is not an expression we often use today, so what does it mean to put things under our feet?
-In a martial sense it means to be a victor, to dominate.
+In a martial sense, it means to be a victor, to dominate.

 King David often prayed for victory over his enemies.
 He knew that his victory over enemies was totally dependant on God (Psalm 18:17).
-When Jesus died on the cross He won victory over death (Isaiah 52:8) and He now has authority over death (Revelation 1:18).
+When Jesus died on the cross He won the victory over death (Isaiah 52:8) and He now has authority over death (Revelation 1:18).
 He defeated our greatest enemy – death.

 But, God does not dominate us.
 He gives us the victory through Jesus (1 Corinthians 45:57).
 We are loved not dominated.
 However, the enemies of God are under His feet.
 Amazingly Paul says that we will be used to crush the enemy (Romans 16:20).